LazyCoder-1506/angular-dashboard/README.md

 ng test --code-coverage
 ```
 This will run unit tests and show the report on localhost port 9876 by default.
 Make sure that json-server is running before testing

+To kill any process, press `Ctrl+C` in corresponding terminal